A global award, an illuminated future

 “For this prize to be successful, it should be able to inspire others to take reference from it and be influential.
 Our focus is on the future.
 The prize should be able to shape the future.
 This is most important,” he says.

 The philanthropist stresses that his education vision will not have any bearing on the decisions of the Judging Committee, which supervises the judging panel.
-The Judging Committee, together with the Global Advisory Board of Yidan Prize Foundation, will be responsible for assessing entries and ensure fairness and authority of the assessment process.
+The Judging Committee, together with the Advisory Committee of Yidan Prize Foundation, will be responsible for assessing entries and ensure fairness and authority of the assessment process.

 “My job is to set up authoritative committees and a fair, healthy mechanism.
 I leave this mechanism and the committees to take care of the rest of things,” Charles explains.